-• Sub-Fund name: NEF Ethical Target 2029 Legal Entity Identifier: 636700HEJWHW3JEMC359

-No sustainable investment objective: This financial product promotes environmental or social ("E/S") characteristics.
+- Sub-Fund name: NEF Ethical Target 2029 Legal Entity Identifier: 636700HEJWHW3JEMC359 - No sustainable investment objective: This financial product promotes environmental or social ("E/S") characteristics.
 While it does not have as its objective sustainable investment, it has a portion of sustainable investments that will contribute to the UN Sustainable Development Goals ("UN SDGs").
 Union Investment Luxembourg S.A. (the "Investment Manager") determines whether investments in issuers may have a significant adverse impact on sustainability factors ("Principal Adverse Impact" or "PAI").
 In case that a significant harm is identified, the economic activity fails the do not significantly harm ("DNSH") assessment and cannot be considered as sustainable economic activity.

 The Management Company will monitor the compliance with the sustainable investment definition that rely on contribution to one or more UN SDGs, have some alignment with the EU Taxonomy objectives or be invested in a Green/Social/ Sustainable bond or equivalent.
-Additionally, to confirm that the sustainable investments that the financial product partially makes do not significant harm any environmental or social sustainable investment objective, a DNSH test is run ex-post independently by the Management Company on the portfolio at least yearly.
+Additionally, to confirm the part of sustainable investments that the financial product makes do not significantly harm any environmental or social sustainable investment objective, the Management Company independently performs periodically a DNSH test (do not significant harm test) on the portfolio.

-Environmental or social characteristics of the financial product: The Sub-Fund promotes environmental, social and governance ("ESG") characteristics.
+• Environmental or social characteristics of the financial product: The Sub-Fund promotes environmental, social and governance ("ESG") characteristics.
 It will notably use an ESG rating as further explained in the other sections of the website disclosure.
 The Sub-Fund invests primarily in assets selected based on sustainability criteria.
 Sustainability is understood to mean ecological (Environment - E) and social (Social - S) criteria as well as good corporate and government management (Governance - G).